zayys-services/sellapp-blacklist/README.md

 python main.py
 ```

-Or you can run the `start.bat` file.
+Alternatively, you can run `start.bat` for automatic setup and execution.

 ### Notes

-- To add any ASNs, Countires, Emails, IPs, Proxies, or Wildcard Emails please go to the data folder and edit the files there.
+- Modify files in the `data` folder to update ASNs, Countries, Emails, IPs, Proxies, or Wildcard Emails.
-- Remember to put your HTTP proxies inside proxies.txt, which that file is in the data folder
+- Ensure HTTP proxies are listed in `data/proxies.txt`.
-- Put your Sell.app API key inside sell.app.apikey in the api folder
-- You can start it either by start.bat or python main.py, start.bat will automatically update your modules and install Python if its not installed.
+- Initiate the script via `start.bat` or `python main.py`; `start.bat` automates module updates and Python installation.
-- Monitor console output for status updates and errors during execution.
+- Monitor console output for real-time status updates and errors during execution.

 ## Contributing

 Contributions are welcome!
-Please fork the repository and submit pull requests with improvements or bug fixes.
+Fork the repository and submit pull requests for improvements or bug fixes.

 ## License